-You are required to take only 6 semesters of applied music study, but you may take 7 semesters.
+You are required to take only 6 semesters of applied music study, but you may take 7 semesters with permission of the Performance Area.
 You must complete a satisfactory graduation recital within that time.
 However, you should try to complete the recital in the Spring of your junior year (MUS 326) for the following reasons: